Gammon (insult): Recent history

-In 2004, in a section termed "The Ten: Lamest Sporting Excuses" in The Observer, the following appeared:
+A 2004 sports feature in The Observer described Rupert Lowe as the "gammon-cheeked Southampton chairman".

 In 2010, Caitlin Moran wrote that British Prime Minister David Cameron resembled "a slightly camp gammon robot" and "a C3PO made of ham" in her 13 March column in The Times, later collected in her 2012 anthology Moranthology.

 In 2015, Ruby Tandoh called Great British Bake Off judge Paul Hollywood a "walking gammon joint".

 In 2017, children's author Ben Davis tweeted a picture of nine members of a BBC Question Time audience and referred to them as "the Great Wall of Gammon", leading to the term becoming popularised, particularly on social media.

 Earlier historical uses

-In 1604, John Marston wrote "Your devilship’s ring has no virtue, the buff-captain, the sallow-westphalian gammon-faced zaza cries" in The Malcontent.
+In 1604, John Marston wrote "Your devilship's ring has no virtue, the buff-captain, the sallow-westphalian gammon-faced zaza cries" in The Malcontent.

 In 1622, John Taylor wrote "Where many a warlike Horse & many a Nagge mires:Thou kildst the gammon visag'd poore Westphalians" in his verse poem The Great O Toole.

-By the beginning of the 19th century, the word (sometimes extended to the phrase "gammon and spinach") had come to mean "humbug, a ridiculous story, deceitful talk".
-Writers of the era who used the word or phrase include Charlotte Brontë, Charles Dickens (in a number of works, including Nicholas Nickleby, Bleak House, The Pickwick Papers, and Oliver Twist), and Anthony Trollope.
-It has been suggested there is an association between Dickens' usage of the word in Nicholas Nickleby and the modern British usage.
-The word in its 19th Century usage remains current in Australian Aboriginal English (without reference to race or skin colour, meaning 'lying' or 'inauthentic').

-The archetype of a red-faced, angry, pompous, jingoistic, and stereotypically British right-wing male has been in popular culture since the mid-20th century, with the character Colonel Blimp first appearing in 1934, in newspaper cartoons and in the film The Life and Death of Colonel Blimp in 1948.